softrobots/softrobots.github.io/README.md

 # Evolving Modular Soft Robots without Explicit Inter-Module Communication using Local Self-Attention

-This repo contains the videos for the anonymous submission for GECCO 2022.
+This repo contains the videos for our GECCO 2022 paper.

-### If all you want to do is view the page locally (i.e. you are a reviewer)
+### If all you want to do is view the page locally

 Run `python -m http.server` to serve on the base directory to view `index.html` in a local browser.